-Why useS
+Why useS?

 Simplifying State Management in React

-with a clear goal: to make state management in React easier, cleaner, and more powerful.
+I created use-s-react with a clear goal: to make state management in React easier, cleaner, and more powerful.

 Most state management libraries today ask too much: new concepts to learn, boilerplate to write, and setup code that bloats your project.
-Even React’s built-in tools like useState
+Even React’s built-in tools like useState, useReducer, and context don’t offer a complete solution that’s both simple and scalable.

 So I asked myself: